dvklopfenstein/pmidcite/paper.md

 for literature searches in the fields of biomedicine and health. <!-- -->
-With Google Scholar being the most common starting point when performing a literature search---in large part due to their "Cited by N" link found next to every paper summary. <!-- which appears in the summary for each paper returned from a search query where "N" is the number of citing papers.
+With Google Scholar being the most common starting point when performing a literature search---in large part due to their "Cited by N" link found next to every paper summary, where "N" is the number of citations. <!-- which appears in the summary for each paper returned from a search query where "N" is the number of citing papers.
 The "Cited by" link contains the number of papers and articles citing a single paper.